HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Introduction

 \section{Introduction}

 {Large language models (LLMs)} are AI models designed to understand and generate human language by learning patterns and relationships within extensive datasets~\cite{mirchandani2023large,shen2023slimpajama}, such as GPT (Generative Pre-trained Transformer)~\cite{yenduri2024gpt}, BERT (Bidirectional Encoder Representations from Transformers)~\cite{kenton2019bert}, and T5 (Text-To-Text Transfer Transformer)~\cite{bahani2023effectiveness}.
-These models leverage deep learning architectures to process and predict sequences of words based on context, enabling them to perform a wide range of natural language processing tasks~\cite{bonner2023large}, such as, translation~\cite{lu2024llamax}, summarization~\cite{laban2023summedits}, question-answering~\cite{allemang2024increasing}, and content generation~\cite{agossah2023llm}.
-LLMs usually have billions (or even trillions) of parameters~\cite{merrick2024upscaling}, enabling them to generate high-quality text.
+These models leverage deep learning architectures to process and predict sequences of words based on context, enabling them to perform a wide range of tasks~\cite{bonner2023large}, such as, translation~\cite{lu2024llamax}, summarization~\cite{laban2023summedits}, question-answering~\cite{allemang2024increasing}, and content generation~\cite{agossah2023llm}.
+LLMs usually have billions ore more parameters~\cite{merrick2024upscaling}, enabling them to generate high-quality text.

 However, the increasing size and complexity of developing, training, and deploying cutting-edge LLMs demand extensive computational resources~\cite{xu2024survey} and large-scale datasets~\cite{villalobos2024will}.
 This creates a significant barrier for researchers and practitioners, limiting their access to state-of-the-art models~\cite{mizrahi2024state}.
-As the demand for democratizing access to such LLM models continues to rise, platforms that host models and datasets have gained widespread popularity.
-For example, Figure~\ref{fig:model_increment} shows the number of models and datasets (in a million scales) on Hugging Face, the largest public AI model hosting platform~\cite{huggingface}, starting from July 2024 to June 2025.
+As the demand for democratizing access to such LLM models continues to rise, platforms that host models and datasets have gained widespread popularity, e.g., Hugging Face~\cite{huggingface}, ONNX Model Zoo~\cite{onnx_model_zoo}, and PyTorch Hub~\cite{pytorchhub}.

+Figure~\ref{fig:model_increment} shows the number of AI models and datasets (in million scale) on Hugging Face, one of the largest public AI model hosting platforms~\cite{huggingface}, from July 2024 to June 2025.
 By the end of June 2025, it has reached over 1.8M models and 450K datasets.
 In addition, the trend does not show any slowdown.
-Such LLM hosting platforms provide user-friendly interfaces, APIs, and cloud-based infrastructures that enable researchers and developers to easily share, fine-tune, and deploy models without requiring extensive computational resources.
-Moreover, they foster open collaboration, allowing the broader community to contribute to model improvements, benchmark performances, and enhance transparency in AI research.
+Such platforms provide user-friendly interfaces, APIs, and cloud-based infrastructures that enable researchers and developers to easily share, fine-tune, and deploy models without requiring extensive computational resources.